evizitei/ccis_mortgage_amort/README.md

 Use `make run` to start the app (which will `make build` as a dependency task).
 This compiles the java code and kicks off the mortgage calculator.

+Use `make package` to zip the source elements up for distribution as a java project, no git assets included.

 If you do NOT have make on your machine, you can just do the java tasks yourself from the root of this project directory.